France: Architecture

-Following the renaissance and the end of the Middle Ages, Baroque architecture replaced the traditional Gothic style.
-However, in France, baroque architecture found greater success in the secular domain than in the religious one.
-In the secular domain, the Palace of Versailles has many baroque features.
-Jules Hardouin Mansart, who designed the extensions to Versailles, was one of the most influential French architects of the baroque era; he is famous for his dome at Les Invalides.
-Some of the most impressive provincial baroque architecture is found in places that were not yet French such as Place Stanislas in Nancy.
+Following the Renaissance and the end of the Middle Ages, Baroque architecture replaced the traditional Gothic style.
+Baroque architecture found greater success in the secular domain than in the religious one.
+In the secular domain, the Palace of Versailles has many Baroque features.
+Jules Hardouin Mansart, who designed the extensions to Versailles, was one of the most influential French architects of the Baroque era; he is famous for his dome at Les Invalides.
+Some of the most impressive provincial Baroque architecture is found in places that were not yet French such as Place Stanislas in Nancy.
 On the military architectural side, Vauban designed some of the most efficient fortresses in Europe and became an influential military architect; as a result, imitations of his works can be found all over Europe, the Americas, Russia and Turkey.

 After the Revolution, the Republicans favoured Neoclassicism although it was introduced in France before the revolution with such buildings as the Parisian Pantheon or the Capitole de Toulouse.
-Built during the first French Empire, the Arc de Triomphe and Sainte Marie-Madeleine represent the best example of Empire-style architecture.

-Under Napoleon III, a new wave of urbanism and architecture was given birth; extravagant buildings such as the neo-baroque Palais Garnier were built.
+Built during the French First Empire, the Arc de Triomphe and Sainte Marie-Madeleine represent the best example of Empire style architecture.
+Under Napoleon III, a wave of urbanism and architecture was given birth; extravagant buildings such as the neo-Baroque Palais Garnier were built.
 The urban planning of the time was very organised and rigorous; most notably, Haussmann's renovation of Paris.
 The architecture associated with this era is named Second Empire in English, the term being taken from the Second French Empire.
 At this time there was a strong Gothic resurgence across Europe and in France; the associated architect was Eugène Viollet-le-Duc.
-In the late 19th century, Gustave Eiffel designed many bridges, such as the Garabit viaduct, and remains one of the most influential bridge designers of his time, although he is best remembered for the iconic Eiffel Tower.
+In the late 19th century, Gustave Eiffel designed many bridges, such as the Garabit viaduct, and remains one of the most influential bridge designers of his time, although he is best remembered for the Eiffel Tower.